x509-hbs/draft-gazdag-x509-hash-sigs/draft-gazdag-x509-hash-sigs.md

     HSS-LMS-HashSig-PublicKey ::= OCTET STRING

-See [NIST-SP-800-208] for more information on the contents and format of an HSS public key.
+See [NIST-SP-800-208] and [RFC8554] for more information on the contents and format of an HSS public key.
 Note that the single-tree signature scheme LMS is instantiated as HSS with level L=1.

 ##  XMSS Public Keys